 Cure: Cut off sugar slowly instead on stopping all at once.
 Switch to fresh fruits, salads and nuts.

 A major chunk of our population suffers from obesity.
 The prime suspects are our fat-intensive diet and sedentary lifestyle.
 However, fats also provide many of the necessary vitamins.
 Embarking on a fat less or low-fat diet, reduces the level of vitamins like A, D, E and K in the body.

-Cure: Eat good fats like almonds and fresh fruits.
+Cure: Eat good fats like almonds and walnuts and fresh fruits.